DorianDepriester/voroGmsh/README.md

 ## Installation
 ### Import the required library into your project
-Depending on the path to the the voroGmsh files, you may need something like this:
+Depending on the path to the voroGmsh files, you may need something like this:
 ```C++
 #include "voroGmsh.git/trunk/vorogmsh.h"
 ```
 ### Check the path to AdjacencyMatrix
-In both vorogmsh.cpp and vorogmsh.h, check the path for the AdjacencyMatrix library (see above).
+In both vorogmsh.cpp and vorogmsh.h, check the path for the `AdjacencyMatrix` library (see above).
 E.g.:
 ```C++
 #include "adjacencyMatrix.git/trunk/adjacencyMatrix.h"
 ```

 ## How to use it?
 ### Create an instance of vorogmsh
-Once you have defined the Voro++ container and filled it with particles, you can create an object of class vorogmsh:
+Once you have defined the Voro++ container and filled it with particles, you can create an object of class `vorogmsh`:
 ```C++
 vorogmsh gmsh(con);
 ```
-where con is the name of the container.
-This object gmsh contains all data needed to create a 3D geometry in Gmsh.
+where `con` is the name of the container.
+The object `gmsh` contains all the data needed to create a 3D geometry in Gmsh.

 ### Dump the geometry into a text file
 Then, you can write an ASCII file defining the whole geometry: